There's currently no cure for autosomal dominant polycystic kidney disease (ADPKD), and it isn't possible to stop cysts forming in the kidneys.

 - dialysis – where a machine replicates some of your kidneys' functions

-- kidney transplant – where a kidney is removed from a donor and implanted into a patient
+- kidney transplant – where a healthy kidney is removed from a living or recently deceased donor and implanted into someone with kidney failure

-A person only needs one kidney to survive.
+You only need one kidney to survive.
 Therefore, unlike other types of organ donation, a living person can donate a kidney.
-Close relatives usually make the best match, so you may want to ask your relatives if they would consider having themselves tested to see if they are a suitable donor.
+Close relatives usually make the best match, so you may want to see if a relative would consider being tested to find out whether they're a suitable donor.

-A few people with kidney failure decide against having either dialysis or kidney transplants, preferring simple treatment of their symptoms.
-They may, for example, choose this option if it is unlikely that dialysis will significantly prolong their life or improve its quality.
-If this choice is made, supportive treatment to help control symptoms is provided to make the end of life as comfortable as possible.
+A few people with kidney failure decide not to have dialysis or a kidney transplant, preferring simple treatment of their symptoms.
+For example, a person may choose this option if it's unlikely that dialysis will significantly prolong their life or improve their quality of life.
+If this choice is made, supportive treatment to help control symptoms will be provided to make the end of life as comfortable as possible.

 If you have ADPKD, your kidneys will be more vulnerable to injury.
 For example, a sudden knock or blow to your kidneys could cause the cysts to split and bleed, leading to severe and intense pain.

-Therefore, it is usually recommended that you avoid all types of contact sport, such as rugby and football.
+Therefore, avoiding all types of contact sport, such as rugby and football, is usually recommended.

 Page last reviewed: 11/05/2016